angusfung/face-gender-classification/README.md

 ## Download

 You must download the dataset before running any parts of the code.
+Rewrite this and describe the project better.

 ```
 ./classification.py --download --log INFO